ANUSF/ADAUsers/doc/whitepaper.md

 Selected ADA services may request personal information on specific users via a RESTful API similar to the one used for authorisation.

-#### User management
+#### Administrative interface

-A web interface for managing user information, privileges and access rights is provided.
+An interactive web interface for managing user information, privileges and access rights is provided.

 #### Implementation